Fangoria: Other ventures

-Starting in 1985, Fangoria branched out into other media outlets including television, films, radio, and comic books.
+Starting in 1985, Fangoria branched out into other media outlets, including television, films, radio, and comic books.

 Beginning in 1985, Fangoria has sponsored annual horror movie conventions known as the Weekend of Horrors in Los Angeles, New Jersey, and Chicago (with Austin, Texas, added in 2008).
 These conventions were produced in association with Creation Entertainment.
-After breaking ties with Creation in 2009, Fangoria began their own conventions, titling them the "Trinity of Terrors".
+After breaking ties with Creation in 2009, Fangoria began its own conventions, titling them the "Trinity of Terrors".

 In 1990, Fangoria Films was created with the goal of financing one feature film a year under this banner.
 The first film was 1990's Mindwarp, starring Bruce Campbell.
 They created Children of the Night in 1991 and Severed Ties in 1992, then ceased production.
 In 1996, Fangoria Films re-emerged as a distribution company, occasionally using their "Gore Zone" label, to release twenty low-budget horror features over the next ten years.
 In 2004–2005, Fangoria Films produced and distributed Fangoria's Blood Drive, two DVD compilations of award-winning short horror films.
 The first volume was hosted by musician-turned-filmmaker Rob Zombie, and the second by MuchMusic's (now called FUSE) Mistress Juliya.

 In 1991, Fangoria began honoring horror cinema with their annual Chainsaw Awards, which were voted on by readers of their magazine.
 The winners were announced at an awards show in Los Angeles, California, which was produced by Fangoria's managing editor, Michael Gingold.
 In association with FUSE TV, Fangoria first televised its Chainsaw Awards in 2006.
-The event occurred on October 15, and was aired on FUSE on October 22.
+The event occurred on October 15 and was aired on FUSE on October 22.
 The event was not renewed for 2007, although the awards continued in the magazine.

 From 1999 to 2003, they partnered with Bedford Entertainment to attain wider releases of certain Fangoria titles.
 Movies released during this time included I, Zombie: A Chronicle of Pain, The Last Horror Movie, Slashers, and Dead Meat.
 Many of these films featured the Fangoria logo along the top of their video/DVD covers, while Fangorias involvement in other releases was substantially more subdued.